legotrainkid/RailroaderMods/README.md

 # Legos Wear and Tear (Railloader Mod Loader)
 Adds customizable damage to trains as them are used.
 Default is roughly 1% damage every 25 miles.
 Drag and Drop onto Railloader.exe to install.
 Currently the same damage is aplied to all trains, regardless of type.
 I plan to add custmizable values for different car in the future though.
-Having a caboose at the end of the train will reduce damage by a configurable amount (Default is 50%)
+Having a caboose at the end of the train will reduce damage by a configurable amount (Default is 50%).
+Cars not owned by the player will not take wear and tear damage.

 Planned features:
  - Small chance for random damage to cars delivered to the interchange